JoBergs/PsyCam/README.md

     http://www.knight-of-pi.org/deepdream-on-the-raspberry-pi-3-with-raspbian-jessie/

-or perform the following steps in on a Raspberry Pi with Raspbian Jessie installed and the camera module being attached:
+or perform the following steps on a Raspberry Pi with Raspbian Jessie installed and the camera module being attached:

     $ mkdir deepdream && cd deepdream